Lence-Dev/Lence-Dev/README.md

 ---

 ### 📌 **Projects**
-Here I will post the projects that I will be doing in the future.:
+Here I will post the projects that I will be doing in the future:

-- 🔥 [SpotifyAppLite](https://github.com/Lence-Dev/) - small spotify project in PHP v.8 and SYMFONY 7.0.
+- 🔥 [SpotifyApp](https://github.com/Lence-Dev/) - small spotify project in PHP v.8 and SYMFONY 7.0.

 ---